kamilburda/batcher/docs/sections/Customization.md

 This is useful if you wish to have a single merged layer rather than the background as a separate layer.

 When exporting layers, the background is merged automatically before the export.
-Hence, this procedure is only useful when [editing layers](Usage.md#editing-layers).
+Hence, this procedure is only useful for [Edit Layers](Usage.md#batch-editing-layers).

 If there is no background layer inserted, this procedure has no effect.